The Faith Tour: Last shows (1989)

 In early July 1989, nine months after the tour ended, Michael performed three special concerts (shows in Spain had been previously cancelled) at Madrid's Las Ventas, La Rosaleda Stadium, Málaga and Sarrià Stadium in Barcelona.

 Broadcast and recordings

-The concert on 16 April 1988 in Rotterdam was professionally recorded for a commercial release.
+The concert on 16 April 1988 in Rotterdam was professionally recorded for a commercial release of the tour.
 No DVD has been released.

 The concert on 31 May 1988 in Paris was officially recorded as audio and 11 tracks from that show were broadcast on several radio stations in several countries.

 The concert on 1 July 1989 in Madrid was recorded and broadcast live on the television channel TVE1 in Spain and various European and Latin American countries.